chewitt-swts/Rocketmiles/README.md

 <i>SmokeTestAllModules.py</i>

 This file contains a test script to automate a smoke test all the way through the search, selection, and checkout process.
+Includes all preconditions necessary to complete each test.
+Also includes a load time/performance calculator and basic logging, both to the console and written to a .log file.

 <i>SmokeTestMainPageModule.py</i>

 This file contains a test script to automate a smoke test for the main search page only.
+Includes all preconditions necessary to complete each test.
+Also includes a load time/performance calculator and basic logging, both to the console and written to a .log file.

 <i>SmokeTestSearchResultsModule.py</i>

 This file contains a test script to automate a smoke test for the search results page only.
+Includes all preconditions necessary to complete each test.
+Also includes a load time/performance calculator and basic logging, both to the console and written to a .log file.

 <i>SmokeTestHotelDetailsModule.py</i>

 This file contains a test script to automate a smoke test for the hotel details page only.
+Includes all preconditions necessary to complete each test.
+Also includes a load time/performance calculator and basic logging, both to the console and written to a .log file.

 <i>SmokeTestCheckoutModule.py</i>

 This file contains a test script to automate a smoke test for the checkout page only.
+Includes all preconditions necessary to complete each test.
+Also includes a load time/performance calculator and basic logging, both to the console and written to a .log file.

 <b>***Executing the Test Cases</b>

 With all system requirements satisfied, it’s time to pull the test scripts from Github and open them in your IDE.
 Be sure they are all saved to the same directory.

-Before running anything, you’ll need to open the RocketMilesClas.py file and change the Webdriver filepath to your local filepath, which you saved above.
+Before running anything, you’ll need to open the RocketMilesClass.py file and change the Webdriver filepath to your local filepath, which you saved above.
 To do so, find:

   `  def __init__(self):